jose-digiweb/Calculator/README.md

 - Subtraction,
 - Multiplication,
 - Decimal operations,
-- Multiple operations at once.
+- Combined multiple operations at once.
 #### It also has a second display that shows users the calculation that has been made and the main display that shows the result of that calculation.
 The App is also fully responsive.

 ### This project was created using the fllowing technologies: